lidofinance/lido-staking-vault-cli/docs/cli/commands/deposits.md

 - New guarantor must be different from current guarantor

 **Use Case:** Allows node operators to change their guarantor while ensuring previous guarantor gets refunded for any existing balance.

+### set-no-depositor

+Sets the depositor for the node operator.

+**Process:**

+1. Validates caller is the node operator
+2. Confirms the set depositor operation
+3. Sets the new depositor for the node operator

+**Requirements:**

+- New depositor cannot be zero address
+- New depositor must be different from current depositor

+**Use Case:** Allows node operators to set their depositor.

 ### claim-guarantor-refund (claim-g-refund)